choam2426/letsbuildacompiler-kor/TUTORIAL.md

-The tests for this part (in `tests/test_02_expression_parsing.py`) include a full testing harness that constructs a WASM module with a single "main" function, emits the compiled expression into it, and uses `wasm-tools` and `wasmtime` to execute it and report the result, which can then be compared to an expected value.
+The tests for this part (in `tests/test_02_expression_parsing.py`) include a full testing harness that constructs a WASM module with a single "main" function, emits the compiled expression into it, and uses the `wasmtime-py` bindings to execute it and report the result, which can then be compared to an expected value.

 ## Part 3: More Expressions